Skip to main content

 }

-Full sandbox configuration: filesystem write/read restrictions plus network domain whitelist.
+Full sandbox configuration: filesystem write/read restrictions, protected path coverage in denyWrite, plus network domain whitelist.

-Together, filesystem and network isolation create a strong boundary around what Claude Code can access.
+Together, filesystem isolation, network restrictions, protected paths, and Bash hardening create a strong boundary around what Claude Code can access.
 If a prompt injection tries to exfiltrate code through a network request, the domain whitelist blocks it.
 If a malicious instruction tries to read credentials, the denyRead rules prevent access.
+If an attack targets shell configuration files, the protected paths layer catches it even when permissions would otherwise allow the write.

 Authentication Controls